88-degrees/speaker.app/README.md

 ### Auto-Generate Markdown Table of Contents

 Update this document and have it automatically generate the table of contents in VS Code: **Markdown All in One Extension**

-## Motto

-To contribute, however slightly, to the commonwealth of all human innovation and experience.

-## Help Us Continue Writings

 ### [Donate with Nano](https://nano.to/nano_1epekqnnr185e6dparfchfy7zbthfddu7isatwqo9yoaejs6qztiza3rs8kr?title=Donate&success_url=https://88o.io/success?id={{id}}&cancel_url=https://88o.io/)